Alqor-UG/sqooler/docs/security_general.md

 ## Verifying the results

-Right now we have not yet implemented the verification of the results.
-This will have to be part of the API of `qlued`.
-The future workflow for the verification would be:

-- Alice has the full result JWS including header, payload and signature.
-- Alice has the appropiate public key the corresponds to the `kid` from the JWS header.
-She can now verify the signature.
+Alice is now also able to verify the results through the `verify_result`, which is available for each `StorageProvider`.
+It uses the `display_name` to get the appropiate public key, the `job_id` to pull the result and then verifies the payload.

 ## Signing the configuration